idan-at/eslint-plugin-package-json-dependencies/docs/rules/controlled-versions.md

 ````

+NOTE: This rule will update your dependencies' versions, if the --fix flag is passed to ESLint.

 ## Options
 - `granularity`: `fixed` / `patch` / `minor`, as mentioned above.
 If not provided, defaults to `fixed`.
 - `excludePatterns: string[]`: Makes this rule ignore packages that match the given patterns and do not fail.
 Might be useful for specific packages that are used with dist-tags.